TANZANIA’S EASTERN ARC & PEMBA BIRDING TOUR: DETAILED ITINERARY

 Tanzania (Udzungwa & Rubeho): Day 1 Those taking the Udzungwa & Rubeho Mountains section of our tour will continue southwestwards from Mikumi to the Iringa area for an overnight stay.

-Along the way we will visit some beautiful habitat in a valley draped in acacias and punctuated by bizarre-looking baobabs.
-Here we should find two localized Tanzanian endemics, Ashy Starling and Tanzanian Red-billed Hornbill, as well as Grey Kestrel, Meyer’s (or Brown) Parrot, Spot-flanked Barbet, Yellow-bellied Greenbul and Western Violet-backed Sunbird.
+Along the way, we will visit some beautiful habitat in a valley draped in acacias and punctuated by bizarre-looking baobabs.
+Here we should find two localized Tanzanian endemics, Ashy Starling and Tanzanian (or Ruaha) Red-billed Hornbill, as well as Grey Kestrel, Meyer’s (or Brown) Parrot, Spot-flanked Barbet, Yellow-bellied Greenbul and Western Violet-backed Sunbird.
 We may also get lucky and find a third endemic, Yellow-collared Lovebird.

 The Udzungwa Mountains National Park covers an area of 1900 square kilometres (734 square miles), reaches an altitude of 2579m (8462ft) and supports a biologically diverse flora and fauna.
 No roads enter the park and the thick and tangled forests do not give their secrets up easily.
 In order to have a realistic chance of seeing some very special birds, we shall need to trek twice into the heart of the park where we shall set up camp.

 The beautiful forested slopes of the Udzungwas hold a number of rare and little-known birds.
 In 1983 the very attractive endemic Rufous-winged Sunbird was first described from the park.
 The sunbird is reliant on certain trees being in flower and is usually to be found in different habitat to the partridge.
 To this day the species has been seen by relatively few people owing to its restricted distribution, hard-to-reach location and its little-understood movements, but we have a very good chance of seeing it during our visit.